Security Guide

 • Which areas are explicitly excluded?

-• Which method is used (OWASP, PTES, ASVS)?
+• Which methodology is used (OWASP, PTES, ASVS)?

 • Is there an executive summary and prioritization?